jrzaurin/pytorch-widedeep/mkdocs/site/pytorch-widedeep/model_components.md

 This module contains the models that can be used as the four main components that will comprise a Wide and Deep model (``wide``, ``deeptabular``, ``deeptext``, ``deepimage``), as well as the ``WideDeep`` "constructor" class.
 Note that each of the four components can be used independently.
+It also contains all the documentation for the models that can be used for self-supervised pre-training with tabular data.

 ::: pytorch_widedeep.models.tabular.linear.wide.Wide